Estimating Time-Varying Epidemic Severity Rates with Adaptive Deconvolution

 The severity rates that we used as the ground truth in our simulations were created using the following variant-based procedure.
 In each region (state or \US\ national), we defined a single HFR associated with the four most significant COVID-19 variants: the original strain, Alpha, Delta, and Omicron.
 Using data from CoVariants \citep{Hodcroft2021}, we identified the dominant period for each variant, based on when it accounted for over half of cases.
 Within this window, we computed the HFR as the total number of NCHS deaths divided by NHSN hospitalizations, offset by two weeks to account for delays.
 Finally, we mixed these per-variant HFRs with the variant proportions in circulation to obtain the final HFR curve:

 Here the sums are over variants $v$, with $p^v$ denoting the HFR for variant $v$, and $c_t^v$ denotes the proportion of variant $v$ in circulation at time $t$ (calculated again from CoVariants data).

-\paragraph{Delay distributions.}
+\paragraph*{Delay distributions}

-While our severity rate estimators allow for nonstationary delay distributions \smash{$\pi^{(t)}$}, our simulations use a constant delay \smash{$\pi^{(t)} = \pi$}, for all $t$, for the sake of simplicity.
+While our severity rate estimators allow for nonstationary delay distributions \smash{$\pi^{(t)}$}, for the sake of simplicity our simulations use a constant delay \smash{$\pi^{(t)} = \pi$}, for all $t$.
+In reality, delay distributions are known to vary over time \citep{Ward2021}, though our evaluation of model performance under misspecified delays partially addresses this limitation.
+Moreover, this simplification is consistent with standard practice in estimating severity rates \citep{UKpaper,fusedlasso} and reproduction numbers \citep{wallinga_teunis, cori2013new, Chitwood2022}.

 Setting $d=60$ days, we fit discrete gamma distributions in each region parameterized by heuristically-chosen means and variances.